BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2022-01-31-January_Newsletter.markdown

 ---

 Welcoming the new season with the AGM.
 Taking a look back on the previous season, walking through some of the issues, the finances and the plan for this year.
-What do we expect to be seeing in teh new season, a run down into the Focus points in brief.
+What do we expect to be seeing in the new season, a run down into the Focus points in brief.
 It's looking to be an exciting season.

 We welcomed some new members, we hope they enjoyed the evening, and we look forward to helping you achieve your goals with photography and can't wait to see what you produce for the competitions.